Fredholm realizations of elliptic symbols on manifolds with boundary II: fibered boundary: Fredholm perturbations of the identity

 with the zero subscript denoting that the restriction to zero in the $\RR_+$ factor depends only on the base variable in $S^*\pa M$.
-The second homomorphism comes from quantizing the product in \eqref{ComCase} into the $b,c$-calculus with a parameter $\eps$:
+The second homomorphism comes from quantizing the product in \eqref{ComCase} into the b,c-calculus with a parameter $\eps$: